 - Smug Snake: Lila continuously thinks that she's just on the edge of escaping the situation for good and Hawk Moth will protect her, dismissing the fact that she's got an angry mob after her and that Hawk Moth doesn't seem all that interested in saving her.

 - Spotting the Thread: While disguised as a janitor, Lila declares that she's 'fixing to do her sweeping', leaving the mob members she declared this to wondering how she intended to do that with a mop.

 - Stupid Evil: Lila's so deep into this trope, it's almost comical:

-- Despite Marinette being literally the only person in all of Paris willing to help her, Lila just can't stop herself from backstabbing her at any opportunity, such as trying to sell her to the mob so she can escape (which backfires horrendously, as not only the mob immediately recognizes Marinette, but realize that whoever pushed her must be Lila, thus blowing up her cover), to sneaking into Marinette's room and try to find something embarrasing about her when Tom and Sabine were gracious enough to shelter her from the mob (needless to say, they kick her out to the streets).
+- Despite Marinette being literally the only person in all of Paris willing to help her, Lila just can't stop herself from backstabbing her at any opportunity, such as trying to sell her to the mob so she can escape (which backfires horrendously, as not only the mob immediately recognizes Marinette, but realize that whoever pushed her must be Lila, thus blowing up her cover), to sneaking into Marinette's room and try to find something embarrassing about her when Tom and Sabine were gracious enough to shelter her from the mob (needless to say, they kick her out to the streets).
 This also has the side effect of making Marinette a borderline example of Stupid Good.

-- This was the reason as for why Hawk Moth decided to let Witch Hunter kill Lila: as skilled as she is manipulating and sowing discord, Lila's lack of subtlety and pragmatism cause her to out herself as a willing ally of Hawk Moth, meaning that he has no longer any use of her as a spy.
+- This was the reason why Hawk Moth decided to let Witch Hunter kill Lila: as skilled as she is manipulating and sowing discord, Lila's lack of subtlety and pragmatism cause her to out herself as a willing ally of Hawk Moth, meaning that he has no longer any use of her as a spy.

 - Talking Is a Free Action: Ladybug is forcibly reminded that this is NOT the case when her transformation drops while she's comforting Rose.
 Fortunately, it was only her Ladybug transformation that gave out; Longg is still active, saving her identity.